tmtsoftware/csw/docs/src/main/commons/apps.md

 The execution of the script is such that it starts `csw-cluster-seed`, then checks whether to start configuration service from provided
 `--config` option, if provided, then starts configuration service.
 Next, it checks whether to start event service from provided
 `--event` option, if provided, it starts event service.
+Next, it checks whether to start alarm service from provided `--alarm` option, if provided, it starts alarm service.

 With this, the component code is now ready to connect to configuration service and event service started via `csw-services.sh`.